Sonnet 427

 Sonnet 421

-That gentle love might rise from savage lust:
+That gentle love might rise from savage lust—

-Confounded action ever rife with blame;
+From reckless acts here ever rife with blame;

-And souls in quiet contemplation lie
+As souls in silent contemplation lie,

-Of rare therein a lonely coal may glow
+Still there, at times, a lonely coal may glow

-Of buried fuel pure fondness may bestow;
+Of hidden warmth that fondness may bestow;

 © Loubert S Suddaby.
 All Rights Reserved.